clubcleaver/color-schemes/README.md

 # Color Schemes
-Great color schemes for terminals and general text themes. these colors have beed carefully chosen by an artist **my wife**, and are meant for long exposures to text and screen.
+Great color schemes for terminals and general text themes. these colors have beed carefully chosen, and are meant for long exposures to text and screen.
 Also helps if you are bored of the popular themes and/or are looking for a fresh take on terminal esthetics.

 ## How to use
-these schemes are in terminator config file format. you can copy the palette from it to use elsewhere as well.
+these schemes are in terminator config file format.
+Just copy and paste the content in the terminator config file and you are good to go. you can copy the palette from it to use elsewhere as well.

 # Font Recommendation: